We would rather put in the time to find an undervalued (or fairly valued) extraordinary company, than to easily find an undervalued ordinary company.

 - The outlook for the company, the industry and business in general.

 We identify relevant competitor business models and perform detailed analysis on strategy and financials.
 We then consider how each strategy is likely to compete with that of the company in question, the performance of their financials, and the stability of their capitalisation.
 We analyse and record their progress over time alongside our investment.

 For evolution to occur change must be beneficial to the organism.
 For it to be sustainable over the long term, it must coexist with, and be beneficial to, its surrounding organisms and the ecosystem at large.
 Evolution in business models is no different.
 That’s why we believe in ESG factors and have become signatories to the United Nations Principles for Responsible Investment.
 We integrate ESG factors into the centre of our analysis.
 We have a thorough, detailed ESG analysis process that has been adapted and expanded from the PRI guidelines.
-Please see an outline of our ESG analysis here.

 In this section we cover a series of checks and balances that uncovers signs of accounting manipulation.